Bedřich Dlouhý: Work

 In the 1970s Dlouhý also created a “portrait gallery of banality” that borrowed from the iconography of fashion magazines.
 He elevated everyday items to art objects, combining them in his assemblages with illusionistic oil paintings on canvas that recalled the old masters.
 In the late 1970s he produced large-format drawings of everyday objects, attaching lightbulbs to illuminate the drawings from behind.

 The subjects of Dlouhý's illusionistic paintings from the latter half of the 1980s were often walls and enlarged details of the human body (Wall and Body, 1990), or quotations of old masters (Rembrandt, Vermeer) that he semantically transposed almost to the point of flippancy (The Lacemaker, 1986).
-In Bedřich Dlouhý's art the symbiosis of real objects (which Dlouhý uses for their formal qualities) and perfectly three-dimensional illusionistic painting has no rules or limitations, and it points to the legacy of surrealism (Strange Thing, 1991; Symbiosis of Futility, 1997).
-His working process is “to think through matter”, which can be understood as a drama of pure form that comes together to create certain compositions before collapsing back into fragments and components.
+In Bedřich Dlouhý's art the symbiosis of real objects (which Dlouhý used for their formal qualities) and perfectly three-dimensional illusionistic painting has no rules or limitations, and it points to the legacy of surrealism (Strange Thing, 1991; Symbiosis of Futility, 1997).
+His working process was “to think through matter”, which can be understood as a drama of pure form that comes together to create certain compositions before collapsing back into fragments and components.
 Together, form and content represent an absolute unity.

 In the late 1990s, Dlouhý's masterful painting played with the illusion of reality in a series about evaluating (Evaluating Plasticity; Evaluating the Genuineness of Drawing; Evaluating the Vitality of Drawing, 1997) and evaluators (Normality Evaluator, 1997).
-He also entirely upended the significance of the artist's self-portrait, which for him is more an impressive summary of his mastery of various techniques (Self-Portrait II, 2002).
-We can also see a picture of his worktable as a kind of self-portrait that reveals the quotidian world of its creator.
+He also entirely upended the significance of the artist's self-portrait, which for him was more an impressive summary of his mastery of various techniques (Self-Portrait II, 2002).
+One can also see a picture of his worktable as a kind of self-portrait that reveals the quotidian world of its creator.
 Dlouhý's oeuvre is strongly autobiographical, and in its entirety it forms an on-going self-portrait of the artist.

 Bedřich Dlouhý's paintings since 2000 are unique in modern Czech art.
 They include his monumental still life Foundation Test (2003-2004), which in its dimensions (140 × 180 cm) and precision can rival 17th-century Flemish still lifes.
 Subsequent paintings have spatial depth and a refined play of light (Thing II, 2004; the Inversion series, 2007) or complicated surface structures, created purely by painting, that give a perfect illusion of three-dimensional sculpture (Mythology, 2009).